AIWattch/browser-extension/README.md

 # chatgpt-emissions-tracker

-### Installation
+## Installation

-Download the latest copy of the repository by clicking the green `Code` button and then `Download ZIP`
+- Download the latest copy of the repository by clicking the green `Code` button and then `Download ZIP`

-Unzip the folder and open Chrome.
+- Unzip the folder and open Chrome.
 Navigate to `chrome://extensions/` and in the top right corner, toggle **Developer mode** on.

-Click the **Load unpacked** button, select the unzipped `chatgpt-emissions-tracker` folder and click Open.
+- Click the **Load unpacked** button, find the `chatgpt-emissions-tracker/dist` folder and click Open.